nickmalleson/lcc-footfall/LCC_Footfall.md

 #Run a k-fold cross validation using the "training_set" (66.66% partition).
 #Combine k-1 subsets in turns, and predict the last (kth) subset
-#Each time, compute the Median R2, Median, and Runtime.
+#Each time, compute the Median R2, Median, and predictive accuracy.

 #First, randomise the dataset
 training_set<- training_set[sample(nrow(training_set)),]